Baidalo/Baidalo.github.io/README.md

 ### Target user

-The target user is anyone who can be interested in working with me or hire me.
+The target user is anyone who can be interested in working with me or hiring me, or simply anyone interested in my skills and professional background.

 ### Information architecture